sarah-antillia/Tiled-ImageMask-Dataset-BreCaHAD/README.md

 <b>Case json file:</b><br>
 <img src="./asset/json_annotation.png" width="640" height="auto"><br>
 <br>
-As shown above, each x and y are normalized to take a value in range [0, 1.0], so you have to modify those values to actual (x, y) coordinates corresponding to the image to create a mask file.
+As shown above, each x and y are normalized to take a value in range [0, 1.0], so you have to convert those values to actual (x, y) coordinates corresponding to each tissue image to create a mask file.
+We generated mask image files from (x, y) point-wise annotations by drawing filled circles with a constant radius around the center-like (x, y) positions.
+Consequently, the created mask dataset does not accurately represent the entire tumor region and can be considered a pseudo mask dataset.
+<br

 <h3>2.2 Generate BreCaHAD-master dataset</h3>
 Please run the following command for Python script <a href="./ImageMaskDatasetGenerator.py">